$\mathbb{A}^1$-curves on log smooth varieties: Logarithmic Hartshorne's conjecture

-By Mori's Bend-and-Break, there is a rational curve $\uZ \to \uY$ through $x$ with $(-K_{\uY})\cap \uZ \leq \dim Y + 1$.
+By Mori's Bend-and-Break, there is a rational curve $\uZ \to \uY$ through $x$ with $(-K_{\uY})\cdot \uZ \leq \dim Y + 1$.
 Composing with $r$, we obtain a rational curve $\uZ \to \uX$ through $x$.
 Then we calculate

-Here the equality holds only if $\Delta_Y \cap \uZ = 0$.
+Here the equality holds only if $\Delta_Y \cdot \uZ = 0$.
 This concludes the proof. \end{proof}

-A genus zero stable log map $f: C/S \to X$ is called a {\em $\PP^1$-curve} if it has an irreducible source curve with no contact markings.
 The next result is due to Keel-McKernan \cite{KM}.
 Here we slightly strengthen the result to fits our needs.

-\begin{proposition} Assume that $-K_{X}$ is ample on the interior.
-Then for any closed point $x \in U$ there is a genus zero stable log map $f: C \to X$ through $x$, which is minimal with respect to a fixed polarization $H$ among all rational curves in $\uX$, and satisfying one of the following properties: \begin{enumerate} \item $f$ is a $\PP^1$-curve with $\deg f^*(-K_{X}) \leq n + 1$; \item $f$ is an $\AA^1$-curve with $\deg f^*(-K_{X}) \leq n$. \end{enumerate} \end{proposition} \begin{proof} By Lemma \ref{lem:rational-curve}, we choose an irreducible rational curve in $\uX$ through $x$.
+\begin{proposition} Assume that $-K_{X}$ is \R{interior-positive}.
+Then for any closed point $x \in U$ there is a genus zero stable log map $f: C \to X$ through $x$ such that it is minimal with respect to a fixed polarization $H$ among all \R{curves that contain $x$} and $f$ \R{satisfies} one of the following properties:\Qile{Can one rephrase this sentence? not sure what u mean, rephrased a bit} \begin{enumerate} \item $f$ is a $\PP^1$-curve with $\deg f^*(-K_{X}) \leq n + 1$; \item $f$ is an $\AA^1$-curve with $\deg f^*(-K_{X}) \leq n$. \end{enumerate} \end{proposition} \begin{proof} By Lemma \ref{lem:rational-curve}, we choose an irreducible rational curve in $\uX$ through $x$.
 We then have a genus zero log map $f: C \to Y$.
 We may assume that $\deg f^*H$ is minimal.
-By the usual Bend-and-Break lemma, we may further assume that $(-K_{\uY}) \cap C \leq n+1$.
+By the usual Bend-and-Break lemma, we may further assume that $(-K_{\uY}) \cdot C \leq n+1$.
 The {\em size} at a contact marking is the length of $f^*\Delta_{Y}$.
 We may assume that $f$ achieves the maximal size at a contact marking among all such genus zero stable log maps through $x$.

 Assume that $f$ is not an $\AA^1$ or $\PP^1$-curve.
 Let $k \geq 2$ be the number of contact markings of $f$.
 We also mark one point $t$ mapped to $x$.
 Let $\fM$ be the moduli stack of stable log maps with discrete data giving by $f$.
-Note that
+Since